Skip to main content

 Image Editing involves the manipulation and enhancement of visual elements in a film to create seamless and realistic effects.
 This role is crucial in the Visual Effects department as it is responsible for refining the images, correcting colors, adding special effects, and ensuring the overall visual continuity of the film.

-What role does a Image Editing play?
+What skills does a Image Editing need?

 To become an Image Editing, a college degree in film, visual effects, animation, graphic design, or a related field is typically required.
 Some employers may also look for candidates with experience in image editing software like Adobe Photoshop, After Effects, or Nuke.
 Additionally, having a strong portfolio showcasing previous work in image editing is often beneficial in securing a job in this competitive field.